Ultimate Trip for College and Pro Sports Fans

 Day 1: Tobacco Road Rivalry

-After your visit here, it’s time to take sides in one of college basketball’s biggest rivalries by deciding whether you’ll visit the Carolina Basketball Museum at UNC Chapel Hill or the Duke Basketball Museum at Duke University in Durham.
+Start your trip by taking sides in one of college basketball’s biggest rivalries: Do you want to visit the Carolina Basketball Museum at UNC Chapel Hill or the Duke Basketball Museum at Duke University in Durham?

 Up for a drink afterward?
 Stop by The Crunkleton for high-end cocktails or Top of the Hill Restaurant and Brewery for in-house brews and more.
 Cap off your UNC experience by staying at The Carolina Inn, an elegant spot right in Chapel Hill.